What Makes Graphite A Superior Lubricant?

 Components are self-lubricating graphite plate

 Self-lubricating graphite plates are frequently used in bearings, seals, and thrust washers, offering effective, long-lasting lubrication without the need for additional lubricants.
-They are especially valuable in high-temperature or vacuum environments where conventional lubricants are impractical or maintenance is challenging.
+They’re particularly useful in high-temperature or vacuum environments where conventional lubricants fail or maintenance is difficult.

 Self-lubricating High-Temperature Graphite Plate Material